 Flagship HSE models gets a huge boost in spec, including 20-inch alloy wheels, fog lights, leather seats, keyless entry and start, blind spot monitor, reversing camera, adaptive speed limiter and a 380kW ‘Meridian’ sound system.

-Priced from £48,695 on the road (including VAT at £8,066.67), the Discovery Commercial is by far the most expensive vehicle in its class.
+Priced from £40,628 plus VAT, the Discovery Commercial is by far the most expensive – but most luxurious – vehicle in its class.
 Service intervals are set at 21,000 miles or two years, and there is a three year, unlimited mileage warranty.